Issues with running redmine on a Debian 10 Apache server

 I guess that you have the required class at several places which are all in your PATH and hence recognized.
 I would try to clean this up a little bit.
 It seems as if you have bundled all gems into

 Try to stick with that directory or its corresponding path as stated in GEM PATHS in your PassengerDefaultRuby configuration.
 Maybe it will work with:

 <IfModule mod_passenger.c> PassengerRoot /var/lib/gems/2.7.0/gems/passenger-6.0.12 PassengerDefaultRuby /opt/redmine/.local/share/gem/ruby/2.7.0 PassengerDefaultUser www-data </IfModule>

-RE: Issues with running redmine on a Debian 10 Apache server - Added by Mario Lino da Silva 2 months ago
+RE: Issues with running redmine on a Debian 10 Apache server - Added by Mario Lino da Silva about 1 year ago

 Thanks for the help Liane, I see, I should try for the server to load the gems in /opt/redmine.

 With this said, and although

 gem env does mention